Come into the garden and find some twigs - then, let's build! They can be rugged and rough, or more refined and smooth.

 How about a braided, woven, knitted or crocheted scatter rug?
 These old time ways of reusing old clothes and keeping them out the landfill is making a come back.
 Use them for that perfect rustic accent for your country style life.

 The dotted lines show where to make your first cuts on the t-shirt.
 The dashed lines are where you can cut off your work area.
-Then open it up, and make the final cuts.Learn what it takes to be creative - we all have the gene but how do we develop it?
-Get the free guide!
+Then open it up, and make the final cuts.If you're curious how broken pots, twigs and wire combine into magic, let's explore creativity in action.

 Fill in the form below for your copy;